 Judgement: This is great, and Marianas Rest is bound to become a death/doom metal giant if they continue putting ut material like this.

 Sepulcros – Vazio (12 March)

 Portuguese atmospheric death/doom metal band Sepulcros unleashes the new album “Vazio” in March.
-From my experience, Portuguese doom is always high quality.
+In my experience, Portuguese doom is always high quality.

 Woe Unto Me – Spiral-Shaped Hopewreck (12 March)

 One of the best funeral doom bands out there, Woe Unto Me, are releasing a new EP in 2021.
 Enjoyed their last album a lot, so this is likely to be good as well.

 Servants to the Tide – Servants to the Tide (26 March)